Consent Form for COVID-19 Testing

 However, if your body develops an immune response to COVID-19, which is the goal of getting vaccinated, you may test positive on some COVID-19 antibody tests.
 Antibody tests show if you had a previous COVID-19 infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

 On May 19, 2021, the FDA sent out an alert to tell people that antibody tests should not be used at this time to determine immunity or protection against COVID-19 at any time, and especially after a person has received a COVID-19 vaccination.

 Can you still get Covid-19 if you are vaccinated?

-The U.S. Centers for Disease Control and Prevention also continues to recommend vaccinated people with symptoms get tested for COVID-19 and wear a mask.
+Yes.
+The U.S. Centers for Disease Control and Prevention continues to recommend vaccinated individuals with symptoms get tested for COVID-19 and wear a face covering.
 The COVID-19 vaccine help prevent hospitalization and death if you contract the virus.
-Cases of fully vaccinated individuals contracting coronavirus are rare, but possible.
+Cases of fully vaccinated individuals contracting coronavirus are possible.

 Can an individual receive the COVID-19 vaccine along with other vaccines?